 Definition of Community-acquired Pneumonia in Children

-Community-acquired pneumonia in children can be identified as the lower respiratory tract infection in a child who is not admitted to a hospital or any other health-care provider institution or was admitted to a hospital in the last two weeks.
+Community-acquired pneumonia in children can be identified as the infection and inflammation of the lung parenchyma and alveoli in a child who is not admitted to a hospital or any other health-care provider institution or was admitted to a hospital in the last two weeks.

 Epidemiology of Community-acquired Pneumonia in Children

 The incidence of community-acquired pneumonia in children is estimated to be around 55.9 per 1,000 in children younger than 5 years of age.
 In another recent Canadian epidemiological study, 41,000 children were diagnosed with community-acquired pneumonia annually; therefore, community-acquired pneumonia in children is a common condition that has a huge burden on the health-care system.

 Etiology of Community-acquired Pneumonia in Children

 The etiologies of community-acquired pneumonia are largely dependent and can be predicted by the child’s age.
 For instance, children who are younger than three months who develop pneumonia are usually infected with group B streptococci or gram-negative bacilli.